A work in progress . . . keep checking back!

 Chased

 Barleycorn ("Barley Corn" in the 1908 catalog).
+More popular in the UK than the USA.

-Commercial (often referred to as "line-and-dot"), almost exclusively found on British-market Watermans.
+Commercial (often referred to as "line-and-dot"), found almost exclusively on British-market Watermans.

 Majestic